CASS-AI/Day-1/Natural-Language-Processing/README.md

 # Natural Language processing
-Challenges and Recent models and challanges in the field of NLP
+Recent models and challenges in the field of NLP
-## Methods and challenges we've introduced
+## Topics we've discussed
 -Word embedding

 -Recurrent neural networks